 The case for grass-fed beef and finished beef

 There is a growing body of scientific research pointing to the benefits of grass-fed beef over conventional beef.
 These benefits are most evident in "purer" grass-fed systems, especially those using regenerative grazing methods (as we do at the James Ranch).
 The benefits include:

-- Grass-fed beef is more healthful for people because of its significantly better omega-6 to omega-3 fatty acid ratio, higher concentration of conjugated linoleic acids (SLAs), higher levels of antioxidants and lower risk of E.coli infection and antibiotic–resistant bacteria.
+- Grass-fed beef is more healthful for people because of its significantly better omega-6 to omega-3 fatty acid ratio, higher concentration of conjugated linoleic acids (CLAs), higher levels of antioxidants and lower risk of E.coli infection and antibiotic–resistant bacteria.

 - Cattle are healthier and require little drug treatment when they are not confined, have constant access to pasture and eat a predominately grass diet.

 - The concentration of manure in and around feedlots can pollute air and water, whereas well-managed grazing systems can regenerate grasslands, build soil and protect watersheds.